About Us

 Project Status

-The High Desert Corridor JPA FY22-23 budget is fully funded to study a new intercity high-speed rail corridor, which received California Environmental Quality Act (CEQA) clearance in June 2016.
-The HDC JPA is working on the National Environmental Policy Act (NEPA) process with the Federal Railroad Administration, as well as a CEQA addendum.
+The High Desert Corridor JPA FY23-24 budget is fully funded to continue the study of a new intercity high-speed rail corridor, which received California Environmental Quality Act (CEQA) clearance in June 2016.
+The HDC JPA is working on the National Environmental Policy Act (NEPA) process with the Federal Railroad Administration.

-The High Desert Corridor High Speed Rail Project objective is to proceed with NEPA environmental clearance and CEQA addendum with a goal to receive the Record of Decision (ROD/NOD), Notice of Determination approval in 2023.
-This will complete clearance for the high-speed rail project to then advance to the next phase of Project Development, which is to advance the project design and engineering to 35-40% as well as other project development activities.
+The High Desert Corridor High Speed Rail Project objective is to proceed with NEPA environmental clearance and CEQA addendum with a goal to receive the Record of Decision (ROD/NOD), Notice of Determination approvals.
+This will advance environmental clearance for the high-speed rail project to advance the project design, engineering, and other project development activities.

-Concurrently, LA Metro is finalizing the HDC Intercity Rail Service Development Plan & Funding Plan, a key component to receive federal and state funds.
-The Plan is funded with $3.5 million of HDC Measure M funds, $1.375 million in CalSTA 2018 Transit Intercity Rail Capital Plan State grant funds under the Network Integration category, and $625K from Brightline West ($250K in cash and $375K of in-kind contributions).
+Concurrently, HDC JPA and LA Metro are finalizing the HDC Intercity Rail Service Development Plan & Funding Plan, a key component to receive federal and state funds.
+The Plan is funded with $5.0 million of HDC Measure M funds, $1.375 million in CalSTA 2018 Transit Intercity Rail Capital Plan State grant funds under the Network Integration category, and $625K from Brightline West ($250K in cash and $375K of in-kind contributions).

 Benefits